Parceling out prosperity? Tracking and evaluating the impacts of natural resource concessions in Liberia

 Since its inception, AidData has focused its efforts on helping international development organizations more effectively track, target, coordinate, and evaluate their aid investments.
 However, as aid becomes a smaller fraction of financial flows to the developing world, we are turning to our attention to other types of development investments, including foreign direct investment (FDI) and corporate social responsibility (CSR) activities.

-We collected these investment-level data by standardizing and synthesizing several official sources of information on concessions in Liberia (including the Liberia National Concessions Portal, the Mining Cadastre Administration System of the Ministry of Lands, Mines, and Energy, and long-form contractual agreements between concessionaires and the Government of Liberia made available through the Liberia Extractive Industries Initiative), and then supplementing these official data with open-source data.
+We collected these investment-level data by standardizing and synthesizing several official sources of information on concessions in Liberia, including the Liberia National Concessions Portal; the Mining Cadastre Administration System of the Ministry of Lands, Mines, and Energy; and long-form contractual agreements between concessionaires and the Government of Liberia made available through the Liberia Extractive Industries Initiative.
+We then supplemented these official data with open-source data.
 Once a final battery of quality control checks has been implemented, we will place this dataset in the public domain.
 We are also making an effort to make the dataset compatible with the Open Contracting Data Standard (OCDS) specification, and we hope to see it republished and reused by as many groups as possible.

 Figure 1: Concession Agreements in Liberia (2007-2013)

 "What we are doing in Liberia with our local partners is all about demonstrating the art of the possible,” said Brad Parks, Executive Director of AidData.
 “We are establishing proof-of-concept that it is possible to comprehensively track and geo-reference foreign direct investment and corporate social responsibility activities at the individual project level."